 Chief Mascot Officer (CMO)

 Trooper joined us in the summer of 2020 and was quickly promoted to CMO in 2021.
 He continues the tradition of prior office mascots, Handsome Dan, the Yale bulldog and Rhett, the B.U. terrier.
 Trooper has a degree in booty-shaking and is proficient in the complete Microsoft Office Suite.
 He has urged the entire office to follow his legal philosophy, your bark should be worse than your bite.
 He is a constant source of inspiration to staff, reminding us that every dog has its day.
 A tireless client advocate, he encourages attorneys to give clients a long leash to take charge of the direction of their cases.
-In his few spare moments when not supervising staff or chewing rugs, Trooper assists George, the little bulldog, organizing the Penske file.
+Trooper has recently taken on the selfless task of helping those not as fortunate as he, by fighting against inflation and the rising cost of gas, by creating and releasing his patent pending app, the Gas Pump Piggy Bank.
+Check out his video about how the app will hep drivers save hundreds of dollars a year in gas charges.
+Trooper likes to relax with a spirited game with the basketball.
+In his few spare moments when not supervising staff or chewing rugs, or developing apps, or playing basketball, Trooper assists George, the little bulldog, organizing the Penske file.
 In the evening, Trooper enjoys reading the New York Times, where he has been known to submit a comment or two to stories about doggie issues, some of which spawn interesting dialog.
 Because Trooper is aware that on the Internet, nobody knows you're a dog.
 Quite a provocative puppy!

 Check out my LinkedIn Profile.